By continuing to shop we will assume you are happy to receive all cookies, otherwise you can review more information on cookies Learn more

 Tolerates any soil, sun or partial shade.
 Later flowering with pinkish grey spikelets.
 Mixes well with bright daises such as Helenium Zimbelstern.

 Striped Feather Reed Grass.
 After the initial pink flush the foliage is striped white.
-A fine choice to compliment white flowers.
+A fine choice to complement white flowers.

 Neat mop head form with a twist to the ends of its brown evergreen leaves.
 Relishes sunny dry conditions and looks wonderful with Sedums.